cloudflare/cloudflare-docs/content/support/Third-Party Software/Content Management System (CMS)/Improving web security for content management systems like WordPress.md

 Rate limiting rules can help protect your login page from an attacker trying to guess your account password with a [brute force attack](https://www.cloudflare.com/learning/bots/brute-force-attack/).
 You can define rate limits for requests matching an expression, as well as the action to perform when those rate limits are reached.

 Rate Limiting Rules are now available unmetered, on all plans.
-For more information, see the [developer documentation](https://developers.cloudflare.com/waf/rate-limiting-rules/).
+For more information, refer to the [developer documentation](https://developers.cloudflare.com/waf/rate-limiting-rules/).

 ___